The New Avengers, Series 2 — Episode 13

 Directed by Don Thompson

-Vladivostock, 15th April, 1969; Ranoff (Marilyn Lightstone) wakes Malachev (Nick Nichols) and tells him Agatha's gone mad and destroyed five ships, the army is on standby and there's complete chaos.
-Malachev decides it's time to move.
+Vladivostock, 15th April, 1969; Ranoff (Marilyn Lightstone) wakes Captain Malachev (Nick Nichols) and tells him Agatha’s gone mad and destroyed five ships, the army is on standby and there’s complete chaos.
+Malachev decides it’s time to move as Typhoon Agatha’s trail of destruction will cover their movements.

 Lake Ontario, two days later; a fisherman, Hosking (Jack Creley), in a boat baits his hook, then hears a rushing sound and suddenly finds himself stranded on a rocky islet.